 Paul was born in Salisbury but moved to Birmingham to train and then practice as an architect, working on projects such as The Birmingham Hippodrome Theatre, three children’s hospices for Acorns Children’s Hospice Trust, two adult hospices in Worcestershire, Aston University’s Academy of Life Sciences and various buildings at Queen Alexandra College for blind and disabled people.
-Visiting family and friends in Pembrokeshire over 27 year he fell in love with the area and in 2008 he designed and built an eco-home and fully retired here in 2013.
+Visiting family and friends in Pembrokeshire for over 27 years he fell in love with the area; and in 2008 he designed and built an eco-home and fully retired here in 2013.
 His interests include travelling, gardening, walking and dabbling in art.
-He was appointed a trustee in January 2015 and is a member of the property and strategy Sub-Committee.
+He was appointed a Trustee in January 2015 and is a member of the property and strategy Sub-Committee.
 In 2019 he was nominated as Chair of the Trustees

 Finlay retired from general practice in Milford Haven in April 2014 after 33 years.
 He has had a career long interest in Palliative Care and took additional training, gaining The Diploma in Palliative Care from Cardiff university some years ago.
 He has ongoing contact with current general practice as his son and daughter in law are both local GP’s.
 He was appointed a Trustee in May 2014 and is also a member of The Clinical Governance Committee.
 Finlay has 3 children and 4 grandchildren.
 His interests include gardening, theatre and motor sport.

-Liz has been a Trustee at Paul Sartori since 2007 and became Chairperson of the Board of Trustees in July 2011.
-She has been a member of the Clinical Governance committee since a becoming a Trustee and a member of the Audit and Finance Committee.
-Liz is also the responsible person within the organisation to have contact with CSSIW, a regulatory body that is in place to inspect and improve adult care, childcare and social services for people in Wales.
-Liz was recruited to the Board because of her nursing background and one of her responsibilities is to support the clinical team in any way possible.
-She is a qualified nurse who maintains her registration and keeps up-to-date though her teaching with the Open University and working part time as a Registered Nurse on the Nurse Bank at the local hospital, which she really enjoys.
-In 2009 she achieved a PhD, from the University of the West of England studying young girl’s decision–making.
-Liz and her husband have lived and worked in Pembrokeshire since 1984, as well as bringing up their family.
+Liz has been a Trustee for Paul Sartori Foundation since 2007.
+She is a member of the Clinical Governance, Pay Review and Audit and Finance Committees.
+Liz is also the Responsible Individual for Paul Sartori Foundation for CIW (Care Inspectorate Wales), the regulatory body for care services in Wales.
+Liz was recruited to the Board because of her nursing background and one of her responsibilities is to support the clinical team.
+She is a qualified nurse who maintains her registration and keeps up-to-date as an Associate Lecturer on the nursing programmes at the Open University.
+Liz and her husband have lived and worked in Pembrokeshire since 1983.
 Her passion is Scottish Country Dancing which she likes to do as often as possible.
-She has been an enthusiastic supporter of the Paul Sartori Foundation since becoming a Trustee and, as part of the very experienced and professional Board of Trustees, has contributed to supporting the wonderful team at Paul Sartori in providing home nursing care and other services in the End of Life.
+She has been an enthusiastic supporter of the Paul Sartori Foundation since becoming a Trustee and has contributed to supporting the wonderful team at Paul Sartori.

-Rosalind Raymond is a partner in a mixed farming business currently employing 18 full time staff.
-Married to Mansel, they have two children – Nigel who is the farm manager and Jenny who is a solicitor specialising in commercial litigation.
-Rosalind, a former bank clerk, has been a local school governor and also past chairman of Fishguard Floral Art Society.
-She established a floristry business with Megan Gwyther and since Megan’s retirement has continued the business as a sole trader.
-She is a former church warden of her local church where she has also been organist for over 30 years.
-Rosalind has supported the Paul Sartori Foundation for many years and has helped to run various fundraising campaigns.
-She became a voting member in 2006 and has been a trustee since 2007 serving on the audit and finance, human resources, fundraising, and shops committees.
+Ros Raymond is a partner in a farming business currently employing 20 full time staff.
+Married to Mansel, they have two children – Nigel who is the farm manager and Jenny who is a Partner for a law firm in Cheltenham.
+Ros, a former bank clerk, has been a local school governor and also past Chairman of Fishguard Floral Art Society.
+She established a floristry business with Megan Gwyther and since Megan’s retirement has continued the business.
+She is a former church warden of her local church where she has also been an organist for over 40 years.
+Ros has supported the Paul Sartori Foundation for many years and has helped to run various fundraising campaigns.
+She became a voting member in 2006 and has been a Trustee since 2007; serving on the Audit and Finance, Pay Review, Fundraising, and Volunteer Sub-Committees.

-Phil had a distinguished career at Texaco and Chevron for 36 years and in Public Relations, Community Affairs, Media Relations and local government communications for 20 years during that time.
-He was the Texaco/Chevron PR and Community Affairs Manager and Public and Government Affairs Manager when he retired.
-Whilst at Texaco / Chevron; Public affairs manager Phil, worked hard to increase Chevron’s involvement in the local community and in charity fundraising.
+Phil had a distinguished career at Texaco and Chevron for 36 years; in Public Relations, Community Affairs, Media Relations and local government communications for 20 years during that time.
+Whilst at Texaco / Chevron; Phil, worked hard to increase involvement in the local community and in charity fundraising.
 His efforts in building up a rolling programme of events meant that the Pembroke-based oil refinery regularly raised more than £75,000 a year for nominated local charities.
-Phil also completed a 3-year contract as the Public Relations Consultant for Alstom Power who was the company responsible for constructing the new gas fired power station on the site of the former oil fired station on behalf of R.W.E npower.
-Phil’s role on behalf of Alstom was to be responsible for all aspects of public relations relating to the site.
-He also took on arranging several high-profile community events for Alstom during the last three years resulting in major community awareness for Alstom and at the same time raising over £50,000 for national charities in their name.
-Phil is currently representing major national companies in Pembrokeshire and is also arranging four major charity events per year for various charities.
-Phil also sits on the Paul Sartori Fundraising Committee.
+Phil also completed a 3-year contract as the Public Relations Consultant for Alstom Power.
+He also arranged several high-profile community events for Alstom during his time resulting in major community awareness and at the same time raising over £50,000 for national charities.
+Phil is currently representing companies in Pembrokeshire and is also arranging major charity events..
 In the Queen’s Birthday Honours, June 2009 Phil was awarded the MBE for services to the community and fundraising achievements for local and national charities.
 Phil has been a Paul Sartori Foundation Trustee since 2013 and in 2016 he was nominated as Chair of the Trustees

 CHARITY AND BOARD MEMBERSHIPS: